-When workers can't earn paid sick time, they have to choose between staying home to recover from illness or care for a sick loved one and earning a day's pay-or, in some cases, keeping their jobs.
-In many instances, the need for income forces workers to report to their shifts sick, unable to work effectively, and likely to infect co-
+When workers can't earn paid sick time, they have to choose between recovering from illness and earning a day's pay-or, in some cases, keeping their jobs.
+In many instances, the need for income forces workers to report to their shifts sick, unable to work effectively, and likely to infect co-workers and customers.